videojs/video.js/docs/guides/options.md

 ### Standard `<video>` Element Options

-Each of these options is also available as a standard `<video>` element attribute; so, they can be defined in all three manners [outlined above](#setting-options).
+Each of these options is also available as a [standard `<video>` element attribute][video-attrs]; so, they can be defined in all three manners [outlined above](#setting-options).
 Typically, defaults are not listed as this is left to browser vendors.

 #### `autoplay`